Archaeologists Make The ‘Astonishing’ Discovery Of Strands Of Hair On Orkney That Date Back 2,000 Years

 Deep in a subterranean chamber of The Cairns broch on Orkney, archaeologists have made what they call an “astonishing” discovery of 20 strands of hair which date back 2,000 years to the Iron Age.

-The Scotsman have reported that along with the hair that was found, archaeologists also recovered a wooden bowl that may have once been used for ceremonial purposes and which also happens to be the oldest such bowl ever to be found on Orkney.
+The Scotsman reported that along with the hair that was found, archaeologists also recovered a wooden bowl that may have once been used for ceremonial purposes and which also happens to be the oldest such bowl ever to be found on Orkney.

 Lecturer Martin Carruthers, who teaches at the UHI Archaeology Institute, explained that the hair was currently undergoing scientific examination in the hope that archaeologists will be able to learn more about life on Orkney during the Iron Age.